trainML Documentation

 Private Datasets

-Private dataset enable you to load a dataset once and reuse that dataset on any future job or multiple jobs at the same time while only incurring storage charges once based on the size of the dataset (trainML provider only).
-Private datasets are also included in the 50 GB free storage option.
+Private datasets enable you to load a dataset once and reuse that dataset on any future job or multiple jobs at the same time while only incurring storage charges once based on the size of the dataset.
+Private datasets are also included in the 50 GB free storage allotment.
 Datasets are immutable to prevent unexpected data changes impacting jobs.
 If you need to revise a dataset, you must create a new one and remove the old one.
 The maximum size of any dataset is 500 GB, but you can have unlimited datasets.

 Creating a Dataset